Latest Insight

 Oman Crude

-Another benchmark for Middle Eastern crude oil destined for Asia
+Another benchmark for Middle Eastern crude oil destined for Asia.

-Crude Oil Market Dynamics
+Market Dynamics

 Several factors influence crude oil prices, including geopolitical events, technological advancements, supply chain dynamics, and environmental policies.
 While some factors universally affect all types of crude oil, specific characteristics, and regional issues can lead to variations.